Is Your Child Ready for a Toddler Bed? Here's How to Know

 2. Avoiding Major Changes

-Try to avoid changing beds during stressful times when your child might be adjusting to other life changes, such as starting preschool or welcoming a new sibling.
+Try to avoid changing beds during stressful times.
+For example, when your child are adjusting to other life changes, such as starting preschool or welcoming a new sibling.
 You want their transition to a toddler bed to be positive and stress-free.

 Tips for a Smooth Transition to a Toddler Bed